totalspectrum/spin2cpp/doc/general.md

     c: "otherthing.c"
 ```

+Note that when a BASIC or C file is included as an object in Spin, that single file becomes an independent object: the functions defined in the file are methods of the object, and variables are the members.
+If a file like "otherthing.c" is included multiple times, it will create multiple object instances (just like a Spin file does).
+Static variables in C and shared variables in BASIC are shared amongst instances (as though declared in a Spin DAT section); ordinary variables, by contrast, are per-instance member variables (as though declared in a Spin VAR section).

 ### Objects in other languages

-In BASIC `class using` and C `struct __using` the full filename of the source object, including extension, must always be used.
+Files (Spin, BASIC, or C) may be included as objects in BASIC via `class using`, or in C via `struct __using`.
+Both of these require the filename to include the extension.

 BASIC and C also allow inline declarations of classes, using `class`.
 See the respective language documents for more details.

 ### Calling cross language

 Every language may call functions written in the other languages.
 Spin and BASIC are case-insensitive, but C is case sensitive.
 This means that even in a Spin or BASIC program, you must use the proper case in order to access C functions or variables.
+It also means that symbols declared in Spin or BASIC may unexpectedly conflict with symbols in C: for example, a Spin constant named `DEVPIN` may conflict with a C symbol named `DevPin`, because the Spin constant is case-insensitive.
+It is relatively rare for such conflicts to arise, but it is good to be aware of the possibility.

 ## Inline assembly